craftlab logo

 Cannabis-infused beverages generally contain both CBD, which is legal in many U.S. states, and THC, the psychoactive component of marijuana, which remains illegal in some states and under federal law.

 The cannabis beverage industry has grown in recent years as technology improvements have made cannabis-infused beverages more feasible.
-Cannabis is fat-soluble, which makes it very difficult to dissolve in water.
+Cannabis is fat-soluble, which makes it difficult to dissolve in water.
 It can be dissolved in alcohol, but for the regulatory reasons we’ve mentioned, that isn’t an option for U.S. beverage producers.
 Improvements in emulsifiers have made cannabis-infused beverages better tasting and more consistent in dosage.

 Cannabis is absorbed faster when consumed in liquid than when it’s consumed in food (edibles).
 Faster absorbance means the effects fade faster, making it more suitable for consumption in settings where consumers might normally choose an alcoholic beverage, like at bars or parties.